-For the \asy~dS space, {\it i.e.}, $\La>0$, the solution (\ref{f_Horava}) has no conventional black hole horizon but the usual cosmological horizon, $r_{++}$, where $N^2$ and $f$ vanish simultaneously, regardless of the sign of ${\cal M}$ (Fig. 3): In the case of ${\cal J} \neq 0$, there is no constraint on ${\cal M}$ for the existence of the cosmological horizon, ranging from $-\infty$ to $+\infty$, whereas in the case of ${\cal J}=0$, there is no conventional cosmological horizon for ${\cal M}>0$.
-However, as in the \asy~AdS case, a peculiar (apparent) horizon $r_{--}=0$, where $N^2=0$ but $f \neq 0$ generally, exists but now it becomes the unique ``black hole" horizon which hides the singularity at $r=0$ \footnote{Near the horizon $r_{--}=0$, the escape time for the radial null signals from the horizon is $t=\int^r_0 dr /\sqrt{N^2 f}\sim \int^r_0 dr /{r^2 |ln r|}=Ei(lnr)$ which becomes {\it infinite} as $r \ra 0$ so that any signal from the singularity can not be observed.
-Here, the {\it exponential integral} $Ei(x)$ is defined as $Ei(x)=-\int^{\infty}_{-x}dt~ e^{-t} t^{-1} $, for real non-zero values of $x$. }.
+For the dS space, {\it i.e.}, $\La>0$, the solution (\ref{f_Horava}) has no conventional black hole horizon but the usual cosmological horizon, $r_{++}$, where $N^2$ and $f$ vanish simultaneously, regardless of the sign of ${\cal M}$ (Fig. 3): In the case of ${\cal J} \neq 0$, there is no constraint on ${\cal M}$ for the existence of the cosmological horizon, ranging from $-\infty$ to $+\infty$, whereas in the case of ${\cal J}=0$, there is no conventional cosmological horizon for ${\cal M}>0$.
+However, as in the AdS case, a peculiar (apparent) horizon $r_{--}=0$, where $N^2=0$ but $f \neq 0$ generally, exists but now it becomes the unique ``black hole" horizon which hides the singularity at $r=0$: {Near} the horizon $r_{--}=0$, the escape time for the radial null signals from the horizon is $t=\int^r_0 dr /\sqrt{N^2 f}\sim \int^r_0 dr /{r^2 |ln r|}=Ei(lnr)$ which becomes {\it infinite} as $r \ra 0$ so that any signal from the singularity can not be observed \footnote{Here, the {\it exponential integral} $Ei(x)$ is defined as $Ei(x)=-\int^{\infty}_{-x}dt~ e^{-t} t^{-1} $, for real non-zero values of $x$.}; {this property supports our calling $r_{--}=0$ as a horizon for an outside observer, though it cannot be traversed by any causal curve.}

 The curvature singularity at the origin $r=0$, for the non-vanishing $\al$ and the rotation parameter ${\cal J}$, is not naked by the point-like horizon which is degenerated at the same location so that the cosmic censorship is satisfied in an interesting way.